bucaps/marss-riscv/README.md

 Then launch the simulator on a different terminal with `-stats-display` command-line option.

 ## Generating simulation trace
 To generate instruction commit trace of the programs running in the simulation mode, run MARSS-RISCV with `-sim-trace` command-line option.
-Generated trace is saved in the file `sim_trace_file` appended by the current timestamp, as configured in the simulator configuration file.
+Generated trace is saved in the file `sim_trace_file`, as configured in the simulator configuration file.

 Sample trace generated is shown below:
 ```bash